 Step #2 Choose the way

 - Social media platforms.

 Newsletters are great to save a lot of time and reach more bloggers automatically.
-Such tools allow sending a set of emails to a big list of bloggers together in one click.
+Such tools allow emailing a big list of bloggers together in one click.
 Here is how it looks like:

 The phrase “I’ve glanced through your blog, and I liked it” speaks for itself.
 It says “I’m a fake.
 I don’t care about your blog.
 I just seek to promote my product anywhere and get a free link from your blog as well.”

 My tip: avoid formal phrases and outreach templates.
-Even if you use the tool to reach out, try to make it as personalized as possible.
+Even if you use the tool to reach out, try to personalize it as much as possible.
 Your goal is to make sure that no one guesses that it was a newsletter.

-Buzzstream might be better for this purpose since it allows adding something personal to each letter before sending.
+Buzzstream might be better for influencer outreach since it allows adding something personal to each letter before sending it.